jhannes/event-sourced-websockets/README.md

-# Contract first event sourcing
+# Event Sourced Websockets with Contract First Development

 This project demonstrates how to use an OpenAPI specification to create an event sourced interaction between a React/TypeScript frontend and a Jetty/Java backend